FriendsOfCake/awesome-cakephp/README.md

 - [PHPUnit plugin](https://github.com/dereuromark/cakephp-phpunit) - An easy way to install PHPUnit if you are not using composer.

 ## Security
-*Plugins and information around security, vulnerabilities and protection against XSS and alike.*
+*Plugins and information around security, preventing vulnerabilities and protection against XSS and alike.*

 - [Saving model data and security](http://www.dereuromark.de/2010/09/21/saving-model-data-and-security/) - Information on what to be careful about in 2.x when using CRUD forms and saving data.